ChenHong30/chenhong.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi, I am Chen Hong.
 Currently, I am studying for a Master of Philosophy in Artificial Intelligence at [HKUST(GZ)](https://www.hkust-gz.edu.cn/).
-I recently graduated from the Master of Technology program at NUS-ISS.
+I recently graduated from the Master of Technology program at [NUS](https://nus.edu.sg/).
 My academic and professional interests include artificial intelligence, specifically in Large Language Models and its derivative applications.
 Now I am doing some projects related to **Efficient LLMs** and **Multimodal LLMs**.

 Education
 ======